tmblessing/CS520-Inclass-2/triangle/README.md

 Coverage
 --------
 Run `./coverage.sh` to compute the coverage results.
-After completion, you can view the detailed html coverage report: coverage_results/index.html
+After completion, you can view the detailed html coverage report here:
+*coverage_results/index.html*

 Mutation
 --------